-- 1 Digital clock display ⇒ page 58 - 2) Distance display or service interval display ⇒ page 60 - 3 Selector lever position display for the automatic gearbox. - (a) Display for the gears in Tiptronic mode (automatic gearbox).
-The selected gear appears in the display field with a light background ⇒ fig. 37. ■
+- (1) Digital clock display \Rightarrow page 58 - (2) Distance display or service interval display \Rightarrow page 60 - 3 Selector lever position display for the automatic gearbox. - (4) Display for the gears in Tiptronic mode (automatic gearbox).
+The selected gear appears in the display field with a light background ⇒ fig. 37